 And then, things went nuts.

 Of course, North Korea wasn’t simply going to give in.
-In July of 2015, per the Telegraph, North Korea began producing its own, knockoff choco pies.
+In July of 2015, per the Telegraph, North Korea began producing its own choco pies, or, at least, a knockoff version.
 The gambit was apparently successful: “South Korean versions have all but disappeared from Pyongyang’s markets,” per the Telegraph.

 From the Archives: Fandemonium: Why fans and South Koreans don’t mix.